 The Nipple Ripple, Using the Right Size Flange

 Simply, if you start pumping in a flange that is several sizes too big, your areola will start to swell from the suction.
-What you end up seeing is a very large swollen areola which starts to swell your nipple causing it to grow to a disproportionate size and ultimately causing nipple pain.
-The end result is a very subtle “Nipple Ripple” that most often will only be noticed by a Flange Sizing Consultant.
-You can go online and see plenty of animated postings of what a “too large” flange looks like, which I added above for you to see.
+What you end up seeing is a very large swollen areola which also swells your nipple causing it to grow to a disproportionate size and ultimately causing nipple pain.
+The end result is a very subtle “Nipple Ripple” that most often will only be noticed by a Flange Sizing expert.
+You can go online and see plenty of animated postings of what a “too large” flange looks like.
 What it fails to show is what it really looks like when the flange is too big.
 No wonder why moms are struggling to find comfort in pumping.
 It breaks my heart that the breast pumping companies provide such wrong information to moms.

-Well, when it comes to pumping you want a flange that provides minimal space around your nipple.
+Well, when it comes to pumping, you want a flange that provides minimal space around your nipple.
 This will ensure the suction is being placed on your nipple and will draw out the milk.
 When your flange is too big you are adding suction to your areola which will do nothing to adequately draw the milk out.
 You may end up pumping for 30 minutes and still feel as if your breasts are full of milk which could lead to decreased supply, clogs or mastitis.
-You could end up causing additional issues to your areola such as chaffing, even thrush and damage to your nipples like cracking, bleeding, blisters, etc. Needless to say, having the proper fit could provide a decent increase in your supply and stop the pain because Pumping Doesn’t Have to Hurt!”.
+You could end up causing additional issues to your areola such as chaffing, even thrush and damage to your nipples like cracking, bleeding, blisters, etc. Needless to say, having the proper fit could provide a decent increase in your supply and stop the pain because “Pumping Doesn’t Have to Hurt!”.